-EASY Pot Roast Recipe – Only 5 ingredients and can be made in the crockpot, oven or instant pot.
+This EASY pot roast recipe is made with only 5 ingredients and can be made in the crockpot, oven or instant pot.
 Incredibly juicy, tender and is melt-in-your-mouth delicious.
 Serve with mashed potatoes, veggies and gravy for the ultimate comfort meal!

-When I think of comfort food, I immediately think of this pot roast recipe.
+When I think of comfort food, I immediately think of pot roast.
 It’s full of delicious flavor and is definitely a family favorite.
 I love to make it in the crockpot because you can literally set it and forget it.
-Some of my other go-to crockpot comfort meals are Mississippi pot roast, crockpot lasagna, and beef bourguignon.
+One of the easiest slow cooker recipes ever!

 Pot roast seasoning